grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 Reasons:
   * There were conflicts with this chart and the Mimir chart both installing the Agent Operator.
-  * The Agent Operator is deprecated
+  * The Agent Operator is deprecated.
   * The dependency on the Prometheus operator is not one we are able to support well.

 The [Meta Monitoring Chart](https://github.com/grafana/meta-monitoring-chart) improves several things here by allowing for installing a clustered Grafana Agent which can send metrics, logs, and traces to Grafana Cloud, or the ability to install a monitoring only installation of Loki, Mimir, Tempo, and Grafana locally.